PRUEBA-TECNICA-FULL-STACK/api-back-end/README.md

 ## Larastan

-This project uses [Larastan](https://github.com/larastan/larastan/commit/37f9ce80890a67a02b1d55bf79eb73604880c6b9).
+This project uses [Larastan].
 You can run the static analysis using `./vendor/bin/phpstan analyse`.
 Important note: a resource class requires a `@mixin` annotation so that PHPStan knows what model the resource is using.

 ## Husky

-This project uses [Husky](https://typicode.github.io/husky/) to run Larastan, Pint and Pest before pushing to the repository.
+This project uses [Husky] to run Larastan, Pint and Pest before pushing to the repository.

 ## Testing

-This boilerplate comes with [Pest](https://pestphp.com/) as its testing framework.
+This boilerplate comes with [Pest] as its testing framework.
 In order to run the tests, run `./vendor/bin/pest`.

-## Contributing

-Feel free to open a pull request if you want to contribute to this project.
-All contributions / suggestions are welcome ✨

-## License

-This project is open-sourced software licensed under the MIT license.